Q. What is a Lie Detector Test?

 Let me explain this further; a polygraph test should only ever be used to gain the truth about one issue.
 Only one.
 Each question should be regarding the specific issue.
 This way, if the subject answers dishonestly on any of the questions he will fail the entire test because all the questions are related to that one, single issue.

-We are a professional polygraph examiners and only conduct examinations in accordance with testing procedures and protocols recognized by the American Polygraph Association.
+Our professional polygraph examiners will only conduct examinations in accordance with testing procedures and protocols recognised by the American Polygraph Association.
 We will not conduct substandard examinations.
 A properly conducted polygraph examination will result in accuracy rates of 95 to 98 percent whereas an improperly conducted examination will result in accuracy rates that are no better than the flip of a coin.
+If you are told it is 100% accurate then there is something not quite right as any scientific test must consider variance.

 Each session can take anywhere from 90 minutes to three hours to complete, but to answer the initial question ‘No, the price does not vary according to the number of questions asked’, because we will only ask the amount of questions needed to ensure an accurate result.

-The non-refundable deposit confirms the customer’s intention to proceed with the booking and is used to cover costs we will have incurred, such as travel and venue expenses.
-The deposit is paid at the moment of booking and then subtracted from the total to be paid on the day of the test.
+The non-refundable booking fee confirms the customer’s intention to proceed with the booking and is used to cover costs we will have incurred, such as travel and venue expenses.
+The booking fee is paid at the moment of booking and then subtracted from the total to be paid on the day of the test.

 The nature of our work requires our examiners to be flexible and involves travel time and costs.
-Therefore, we require a £300 non-refundable deposit payment when you book your appointment.
+Therefore we require a £300 non-refundable booking fee payment when you book your appointment.
 The payment is non-refundable to ensure that the subject does in fact intend to take the test.

 Without these measures in place, there is a temptation for a guilty party to book a test as proof that they have nothing to hide, and subsequently cancel the booking.
 Please be sure you or the test taker can, and intend to make the appointment when you book with us

 We are a highly mobile polygraph service for client convenience, making ourselves available days, nights and weekends.
 This mobility requires us to be efficient in fee collection and scheduling.
 We would not be able to keep our fees so reasonable if after driving several hours, an examinee decided not to show up, leaving us with no work, no income and a long drive home.
-For these reasons, we do require £300 deposit payment WHEN you make your appointment.
+For these reasons, we do require £150 non-refundable booking fee WHEN you make your appointment.

 Why does it take so long?